LohKianYuan/PHP---Web-Development/README.md

 # PHP---Web-Development

-This was a university project that I did in my final semester of University in 2019 while I was studying at University of Murdoch, Singapre campus.
+This was a university project that I did in my final semester of University in 2019 while I was studying at University of Murdoch, Singapore campus.
-Me and my group build this software.
+My group and I build this software.
 I was the project lead and the software architecture of this development.
 Meanwhile, I also contributed extensively to the code by writing the backend logic of the SQL database, the interaction between the PHP and SQL database, the API page between Google Map and our website.

 The requirements of this project as here: